jeffs/leptos-book/src/getting_started/leptos_dx.md

 ## 2) Set up `leptosfmt` With Rust Analyzer (optional)

 "leptosfmt" is a formatter for the Leptos `view!` macro (inside of which you'll typically write your UI code).
-Because the view! macro enables an 'RSX' (like JSX) style of writing your UI's, cargo-fmt has a harder time auto-formatting your code that's inside the view! macro. leptosfmt is a crate that solves your formattting issues and keeps your RSX-style UI code looking nice and tidy!
+Because the view! macro enables an 'RSX' (like JSX) style of writing your UIs, cargo-fmt has a harder time auto-formatting your code that's inside the view! macro. leptosfmt is a crate that solves your formattting issues and keeps your RSX-style UI code looking nice and tidy!

 leptosfmt can be installed and used via the commandline or from within your code editor: